sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-cave-area.md

 Climb the corner of *Androids* in it's entirety.

 **5. Rage (6b)  *&starf;***
-Takes a direct line up the centre of the right wall of the groove.
-Worthwhile.
+Start at a thick, blocky flake below a short corner with a roof.
+Climb up the corner and around the roof and move left onto the face above.

-**6. The Running Man (6b)**
+**6. The Running Man (6b) *&starf;***
-The thin crackline right again with a tricky overlap.
-Becoming polished.
+The thin crackline right again gives good sustained climbing

 **7 The Long Walk (6c)**
 The left-hand side of arête has some sketchy moves low down and a good finale.
 Tight.
 {.debolted}

 **8. The Dark Tower (6b+)  *&starf;***
-Resurrected line of Gunslinger via vague pillar and overlap.
-Again worthwhile.
+Another currently defunct route which climbed up via vague pillar and overlap.
 {.debolted}

 **9. The Drawing of the Three (6b+)  *&starf;***